Local time in Khao Lak

 At the Ban Nam Khem Tsunami Monument, from 8.00 am onwards, there was a multi-faith religious ceremony involving Buddhists, Muslims and Christians, a floating boat ceremony by the moken sea gypsies, and a community discussion on the topic of lessons learnt and problems associated in recovery from the tsunami.

-At Bang Muruan (Thai Tsunami Victim Identification Centre and Cemetry), ceromonies began at 1.00pm.
+At Bang Muruan (Thai Tsunami Victim Identification Centre and Cemetery), ceromonies began at 1.00pm.
 A special service for five religions took place.
-And on the previous day (25th December) local Burmese gathered to mourn at Wat Ban Muang.

 HRH Princess Ubolratana graciously presided over an evening ceremony at Chong Fah beach (Bang Niang).
 The ceremony and the remembrance were also attended by 22 foreign ambassadors, diplomatic members and representatives from two international organizations.
 They all came in respect of those who perished and in support of local people in the Andaman region as well as families and friends of the victims.